ycchiu5896/chess-assessment/README.md

 The clock can be configured for any amount of time but for the purposes of this exercise, each player should be allotted 5 minutes.

-In chess the white side always goes first.
-Thus when the start button is pressed, the white clock should start counting down.
+In chess the White side always goes first.
+Thus when the start button is pressed, the White clock should start counting down.
 When a player makes a move and wants to end their turn, they press a button which stops their clock, and starts the other player's clock.

 When either player’s clock reaches zero, the game is over and the other player is declared the winner.